m0lentum/molentum.github.io/content/blog/2024/sf-colliders/source.md

 a trivial matter, but before we get to that another digression is in order.

 {% sidenote() %}
-Replace addition with subtraction and you get the Minkowski difference, the core operation of another collision detection algorithm called [Gilbert-Johnson-Keerthi](https://en.wikipedia.org/wiki/Gilbert%E2%80%93Johnson%E2%80%93Keerthi_distance_algorithm) (GJK).
+Replace addition with subtraction and you get the Minkowski difference, a crucial operation in another collision detection algorithm called [Gilbert-Johnson-Keerthi](https://en.wikipedia.org/wiki/Gilbert%E2%80%93Johnson%E2%80%93Keerthi_distance_algorithm) (GJK).
 I won't cover that one here.
 {% end %}